 Having a good relationship with your landlord is very important when it comes to moving into a new rental home or apartment.
-No one moves into a new place wanting to experience disconnection, disrespectful communication, or major conflicts with their landlord.
+No one moves into a new place wanting to experience disconnection, disrespectful communication, or significant conflicts with their landlord.

 Unfortunately, these things do take place between landlords and tenants.
 Sometimes it is intentional, but most of the time, it is unintentional.
-Intentional meaning, a tenant knows what his or her responsibilities are and how he or she can best respect his or her landlord, but he or she intentionally choose not to and it causes a conflict.
-Unintentional meaning, a tenant may not be aware of his or her responsibilities or how he or she can best respect his or her landlord, and so he or she unintentionally does not take care of certain responsibilities and it causes a conflict.
-If you are a tenant who desires to have a good relationship with your landlord, we would like to help you prevent conflicts with your landlord by making you aware of your responsibilities and how you can best respect your landlord.
+Intentional meaning, a tenant knows what his or her responsibilities are and how he or she can best respect his or her landlord, but he or she intentionally choose not to, and it causes a conflict.
+Unintentional meaning, a tenant may not be aware of his or her responsibilities or how he or she can best respect his or her landlord, and so he or she unintentionally does not take care of specific responsibilities, and it causes a conflict.
+If you are a tenant who desires to have a good relationship with your landlord, we would like to help you prevent disputes with your landlord by making you aware of your responsibilities and how you can best respect your landlord.
 As property managers in Redding who have over twenty years of experience managing properties all over Shasta County, we would like to offer you ten ways that you can honor your landlord.

 1. Pay Your Rent On Time – rent payments are one of the biggest hassles landlords have to deal with.
 The last thing that your landlord wants is to ask you where your rent is or get onto you about why your rent is late.
 The majority of conflicts that arise between landlords and tenants have to do with this.
 You can avoid a lot of conflicts by simply making your rent payments on time every month.

 2. Always be respectful – it never helps to communicate or address things in a disrespectful tone or manner.
-In the same way that you expect to be respected as a tenant, your landlord expects to be respected as a landlord.
-If you don’t want your landlord to address things with you in a disrespectful manner, then don’t address things with him or her in a disrespectful manner.
+In the same way that you expect to be respected as a tenant, your landlord expects to be regarded as a landlord.
+If you don’t want your landlord to address things with you in a disrespectful manner, then don’t address things with him or her in a rude manner.
 Even if you are frustrated, take a minute to cool down before you communicate with your landlord.

 3. Listen with intention – one of the most frustrating things for landlords is when they have to re-communicate instructions or important information because a tenant did not listen the first time they communicated it.
 Anytime your landlord communicates something to do, be intentional about listening and possibly even taking down notes if you need to remember things.